hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 To be clear, when we say that an object can only have one prototype or that a class can only inherit from one class, we don't mean that the object or class can't inherit from an entire chain of prototypes or classes.
 It's perfectly acceptable for a `Whale` class to inherit from a `Mammal` class, which in turn inherits from an `Animal` class, which again inherits from the built-in `Object` type.
 Some students see this as multiple inheritance, but it is not: each object or class inherits directly from a single thing, so it is **single inheritance**.
 The chain of prototypes or superclasses merely comes along for the ride.

-## 8. Mix-ins; mix-ins vs. inheritance
+## 8. Mixins; mixins vs. inheritance

-JavaScript objects can only inherit from one other object.
-This limitation makes it difficult to model certain domains using class or constructor-based inheritance.
-You can use mix-ins to share behavior between otherwise unrelated classes.
-There's a limitation with the inheritance pattern, which is that objects can only directly 'inherit' from one supertype object.
-In other words, an object can have only one prototype object.
-Mixins provide a way of addressing this limitation.
-The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to mix that object into another object.

 ### 8.1 Introduction

 One problem with inheritance in JavaScript is that *objects can inherit from only one object, and classes can extend only one other class*.
-Ultimately, those two statements mean the same thing; an object can have only one prototype object.
+In other words, an object can have only one prototype object.
 We call this **single inheritance**.

-This restriction can be limiting and sometimes makes modeling some problem domains challenging.
+This limitation makes it difficult to model certain domains using class or constructor-based inheritance.
 For instance, suppose we have a `Pet` class from which several other specific classes inherit.
 The inheritance relationship might look like this:

 ![inheritance-relationship](object_hierarchy_with_mixins.png)